 - Seminar presentation etc.

-9. The Invitation Message is Generic
+9. The Invitation Message Is Generic

 Real companies go through the time to customize your mail.
 That’s to say, when you get a mail with “Dear Applicant”, “Dear Candidate” instead of your name, become suspicious.
 Then, go ahead and dig deeper to confirm if they are real or fake.

-10. Search the Internet
+10. Search The Internet

 You can detect scam job interviews by searching the company or the opening on the World Wide Web.